 Those abbreviations are puzzling aren’t they?
-Every now and then, you will see “for rent” ads that use a lot of them.
-To help you understand them better, we have listed some of the most common abbreviations and terms used in the ads and their meanings below (adapted from the Newcomer’s Guide to Canadian Housing):
+To help you understand them better, we have listed some of the most common abbreviations and terms used in rental ads and their meanings below (adapted from the Newcomer’s Guide to Canadian Housing):

 AC – air conditioning

 Appl – appliances (stove and refrigerator.
-May also have dishwasher, clothes washer and dryer)
+May also refer to dishwasher, clothes washer and dryer).